-Day 3 – Punga Cove to Portage Hotel/Lochmara Lodge
+Day 3 – Punga Cove to Torea Bay/Portage Hotel

 Day 4 – Rest Day

 Today is your chance to rejuvenate and relax.
-We can arrange guided sea kayaking tours for those interested.
+We can arrange guided sea kayaking tours for those interested (subject to minimum numbers and weather conditions).
 Lunch is not included today unless on an organised tour that has been pre-arranged.

-Day 5 – Lochmara Lodge/Portage Hotel to Anakiwa
+Day 5 – Torea Bay/Portage Hotel to Anakiwa

 Furneaux Lodge Upgrade

-Built early this century, Furneaux Lodge comprises the original historic homestead now home to the restaurant and bar as well as separate fully self-contained chalets and upmarket studio units with sea views in a delightfully picturesque setting.
+Furneaux Lodge comprises the original historic homestead, now home to the restaurant and bar, and ensuite units all set in delightfully picturesque grounds.
 Furneaux Lodge has an excellent restaurant for dinner and breakfasts.
-Our independent walkers stay in the upmarket studio suites with private ensuite and views out to the bay.
+This package stays in upmarket studio suites with private ensuite and views out to the bay.

 Punga Cove Upgrade

 Nestled amidst the native bush, Punga Cove’s well-appointed individual chalets have views to the bay beyond and are a welcome respite after a day’s walk.
 The restaurant where you dine for dinner and breakfast has an impressive view from its position high on a promontory over Endeavour Inlet.
-Your accommodation is the Weka or Kingfisher chalets each with a private balcony and ensuite.
+Your accommodation is the Fern or Frond chalets each with a private balcony and ensuite.

 Portage Resort Upgrade

 The Portage Hotel is nestled at the narrowest point between Queen Charlotte & Kenepuru Sounds with a wonderful view into Kenepuru Sound.
 This well-established accommodation place has a reputation for a fine restaurant and features natural timber chalets.
-This package stays in Kowhai ensuite rooms.
+This package stays in the Tui ensuite rooms.